 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned.

-State laws, regulations and polici- es referenced in the specification are readily available to CMS upon request through the Medicaid agency or the opera ting agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180 (b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.